-A facility selected for this grant may use funds to make improvements to the facility and to carry out other planning activities, necessary for obtaining a Federal Grant of Inspection or becoming eligible for inspection under the CIS Program.
+A facility selected for this grant may use funds to make improvements to the facility and to carry out other planning activities, necessary for obtaining a Federal Grant of Inspection (GOI) or becoming eligible for inspection under the CIS Program.
 Such activities include, but are not limited to:

-- Modernizing or expanding an existing facility (including expansion and modifications to existing buildings and/or construction of new buildings at existing facilities); - Modernizing processing and manufacturing equipment (including cutting equipment, mixers, grinders, sausage stuffers, smokers, curing equipment, pipes, motors, pumps, and valves); - Meeting packaging and labeling compliance requirements under applicable law (including sealing, bagging, boxing, labeling, conveying, and product moving equipment); - Meeting occupational and other safety requirements under applicable law; - Developing processes to ensure food safety; - Accounting for costs associated with becoming an inspected facility (including HACCP consultation, employee training or technical assistance related to inspection, etc.)
+- Modernizing or expanding a facility where a GOI or CIS is being sought (including expansion and modifications to existing buildings and/or construction of new buildings at existing facilities); - Modernizing processing and manufacturing equipment (including cutting equipment, mixers, grinders, sausage stuffers, smokers, curing equipment, pipes, motors, pumps, and valves); - Meeting packaging and labeling compliance requirements under applicable law (including sealing, bagging, boxing, labeling, conveying, and product moving equipment); - Meeting occupational and other safety requirements under applicable law; - Developing processes to ensure food safety; - Accounting for costs associated with becoming an inspected facility (including HACCP consultation, employee training or technical assistance related to inspection, etc.)